‘Administration and Finance’ is Pillar number 4 for small business success.

 It is no secret that most small businesses are ‘strapped for cash’.

 A Forbes article titled ‘Why Entrepreneurs Fail: Top 10 Causes Of Small Business Failure’ by Stephanie Burns’ lists “ran out of cash” as the number 2 reason for small business failure, affecting 29% of failed businesses.
-(This article uses the post-mortem study of 101 business failures by CBInsights referred to earlier.
+(This article uses the post-mortem study of 101 business failures by CBInsights.

 In my experience, cash flow problems are a major issue for most small businesses.
 That is why it is so critically important to only give credit when you absolutely have to, and to chase up customers who owe you money and exceed your credit terms.

 In the Nov 16 issue of Entrepreneur magazine, Eyal Shiner declared that the 26 million self-employed small business owners in the United States are owed an astonishing $825 Billion from outstanding invoices, and a US Bank study revealed that poor cash flow management is the cause of 82 percent of small businesses failures.
 (You can read more here.)

 Having systems to ensure you are being paid by your customers is critically important.

 We looked at cash flow first because it is the life-blood of your business.
 It is the most critical survival factor to manage on a daily basis.

 For longer term survival you have to make a profit.

 Profit is what’s left over when you take all your expenses away from your income, and by and large, profit is what you pay tax on.

 It is different to cash flow, because not all money you receive is ‘income’ and not all money you pay is an expense.